It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

 - B: Edge.
 When the edge (edges) of the mole is uneven or irregular.

 - E: Evolution.
-A mole or skin lesion that looks different from the rest or changes in size, shape, or color.
+A mole or skin lesion looks different from the rest or changes in size, shape, or color.

 Melanomas vary greatly in appearance.